Prima Wira Putra

 Forum Sumber Daya Rakyat

-This profile was prepared when Prima Wira Putra was elected to the Ashoka Fellowship in 1992.
+This description of Prima Wira Putra's work was prepared when Prima Wira Putra was elected to the Ashoka Fellowship in 1992.

 The New Idea